George Floyd protests in New York City: Curfew and escalation (May 31 – June 4)

-June 2

-During the daytime, protests were less violent than in days prior, and a stricter curfew went into effect requiring people to be indoors by 8:00 pm.
+During the daytime on June 2, protests were less violent than in days prior, and a stricter curfew went into effect requiring people to be indoors by 8:00 pm.
 Thousands of protesters marched all over the city during the day.
 There was a peaceful gathering at the National September 11 Memorial, and another event at Foley Square.
-In Astoria, Queens, about 300 protesters marched from Steinway Street and 30th Avenue to the NYPD 114th Precinct station on Astoria Boulevard South.
+In Astoria, Queens, about 300 protesters marched from Steinway Street and 30th Avenue to the 114th Precinct on Astoria Boulevard South.
 In Times Square, more than a hundred doctors convened in a twist on a daily tradition which emerged in the city during the pandemic.
-Whereas typically citizens pause at 7:00 pm to publicly applaud medical personnel and other essential workers, on this day the doctors turned up to support black victims of police violence and call attention to systemic inequities through which the coronavirus has similarly disproportionately affected communities of color.
+Whereas citizens had typically leaned out their windows at 7:00 p.m. to applaud medical personnel and other essential workers, doctors instead turned up to support Black victims of police violence and call attention to systemic inequities through which the coronavirus has similarly disproportionately affected communities of color.

-After 8:00, police began making arrests both for violation of curfew and for suspicion of looting, but arrest numbers dropped significantly from the previous day to about 280.
-Some remained outside after the curfew, including a group trying to cross Manhattan Bridge leading to a standoff with a police that resolved without incident.
+After 8:00 p.m., police began arresting people both for violation of curfew and for suspicion of looting.
+However, they arrested significantly fewer people than the previous day, with 280 placed under arrest.
+Some remained outside after the curfew, including a group trying to cross Manhattan Bridge, leading to a standoff with a police that resolved without incident.
 There were broken windows and reports of looting around Union Square, Astor Place, and Greenwich Village, sometimes thwarted by other protesters.

-June 3

-As U.S. protests gained momentum, on June 3, Twitter CEO Jack Dorsey tweeted a recommendation for users to download end-to-end encryption (E2EE) messaging app Signal.
-A week later, The New York Times reported that protest organizers had, "for several years" relied on the app "to devise action plans and develop strategies for handling possible arrests", and that downloads had "skyrocketed" with increased awareness of police monitoring leading protesters to use the E2EE app to communicate among themselves.